woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 - Fix - Fix Featured Category block using radio buttons instead of checkboxes.
 - Fix - Use externals for frontend dependencies so they are shared between extensions and blocks.
 That saves 2.57MB on page weight.
 - Fix - Load frontend scripts dynamically only when the page contains a block that requires them.
+- Fix - Reduce dependencies of JavaScript powered frontend blocks.
+- Fix - Disable HTML editing on dynamic blocks which have no content.
+- Fix - Hide background opacity control in Featured Product settings if there is no background image.
+- Fix - Reduce CSS specificity to make styling easier.
+- Fix - Fix author access to API for handpicked products block.

 = 2.2.1 - 2019-07-04 =